OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-20.md

 ## Matthew 20:1

-“For the kingdom of heaven is like a landowner who went out early in the morning to hire labourers for his vineyard.
+“For the kingdom of heaven can be compared to a landowner who went out early in the morning to hire workers for his vineyard.

 ## Matthew 20:2